iarp/django-pdf-overlay/docs/fields.rst

 default (='')
     If no value was found on the model instance, do you have a default you want to supply?

-    To print the current datetime as a field on the document supply dt:<datetime format>
-    (e.g. dt:%Y-%m-%d) and the field will print YYYY-mm-dd using the example.
+    To print the current datetime as a field on the document, leave obj name blank and supply dt:<datetime format> (e.g. dt:%Y-%m-%d), the field will print YYYY-mm-dd.

 obj name (='')
     Where to find the data from the parameters passed to `render_pages` in your code.